HuixueZ/HuixueZ.github.io/_pages/about.md

 My research focuses on **medical informatics**, with a particular emphasis on developing and applying **Natural Language Processing (NLP)** techniques for healthcare and biomedical data.
 I am passionate about extracting meaningful insights from large volumes of clinical and biomedical text to support evidence generation, enable knowledge discovery, and improve health outcomes.

+🤝 Open to collaboration opportunities in healthcare AI, clinical informatics, and biomedical NLP

+**I am broadly interested in both academic and industry research opportunities related to NLP, clinical informatics, and data-driven healthcare applications.**

 ## Research Highlights

 ### 🔬 Clinical NLP & Information Extraction